-Unfortunately, a prenuptial agreement is commonly viewed as planning for divorce before a marriage even begins in the Catholic religion.
+A prenuptial agreement is commonly viewed as planning for divorce before a marriage even begins in the Catholic Church.

 There is nothing wrong with couples discussing and documenting their financial plans.
 In fact, it would be foolish not to discuss it; entering the marriage with a clear understanding of each other’s financial goals, and of any bad habits, prevents surprises and possible disappointment down the road.